How to Prepare for CAT GD-PI & WAT 2026? Complete Guide

 6. Write Mock Essays

-Remember, consistent practice and a genuine interest in writing will significantly improve their WAT skills and increase your chances of success in the MBA admissions process.
+Remember, consistent practice, structured thinking, and genuine interest in writing can significantly improve WAT performance and enhance your chances in the CAT GD-PI-WAT 2026 selection process.

 Common Mistakes To Avoid During GD-PI-WAT Rounds